How to Really Prevent Catalytic Converter Theft

 Materials Used in Catalytic Converter Shields

-Material: Catalytic converter shield and security devices come in various metals.
-Aluminum, steel, and stainless steel.
-There are advantages and disadvantages to each of these materials.
+Catalytic converter shields and security devices come in various metals: aluminum, steel, and stainless steel.
+There are advantages and disadvantages to each of these materials:

-Aluminum: Probably the most common material used in catalytic converter shields and guards because it is relatively cheap, lightweight, and anticorrosive.
-However, aluminum is probably most effective at being a visual deterrence for thieves than an actual physical deterrence.
-Most of the times a thief will see a shield and leave, but if a thief tries to cut through it, the aluminum can be cut through given enough time.
-Thicker aluminum (.190") can gum up a sawzall, but thinner material is less effective at stopping a blade.
+Aluminum: Aluminum is probably the most commonly used material in catalytic converter shields and guards because it is relatively cheap, lightweight, and anticorrosive.
+While aluminum is the most cost-effective visual deterrence for thieves, it isn't a great actual, physical deterrence.
+Most of the time, a thief will see a shield and leave, but if they try to cut through it, the aluminum can be cut through with enough time.
+Thicker aluminum (.190 in) can gum up a Sawzall, but thinner material is less effective at stopping a blade.

-Stainless Steel: Is a hardened material that has high anti-corrosive properties.
+Stainless Steel: Stainless steel is a hardened material that has high anti-corrosive properties.
 This is the most ideal material for catalytic converter shields, guards, and protection devices.
-304 stainless steel will burn out the strongest sawzall blades paired with the best saws on the market.
+304 stainless steel will burn out the strongest Sawzall blades paired with the best saws on the market.
 Here's a quick video to show how amazing our 304 stainless steel cat shields are!

-Shape: The most common catalytic converter shields you might find are flat pieces that are fastened to the underbody of the vehicle.
-While these are common type of guards (because they are easier to manufacture), they are also limited in their effectiveness at preventing catalytic converter theft and noise.
-This is because flat shields can only protect so much of the converter and also do not account for the angles and motion of the exhaust system.
+The most common catalytic converter shields you might find are flat pieces that are fastened to the underbody of the vehicle.
+While these are more common due to being easier to manufacture, they are also limited in their effectiveness at preventing catalytic converter theft and noise.
+This is because flat shields can only protect so much of the converter and don't account for the angles and motion of the exhaust system.
 Typically the more complex the design, the more engineering and effectiveness of the product.

-Fastening methods: Some catalytic converter protection devices will permanently fix the cover to your vehicle while others provide screws and a key to remove them when you need to.
+Some catalytic converter protection devices will permanently fix the cover to your vehicle while others provide screws and a key to remove them when you need to.
 Drilling and using rivets is the cheapest way to attach a shield, but will cost you in the end when any type of maintenance needs to be done to the exhaust or O2 sensor.
 It can also cause galvanic corrosion which will eat away at the frame of the vehicle, shield, and fastening hardware.
 Security screws are ideal to give the ability to maintain the vehicle and protect it.
-However, most companies will say they have tamper-proof/resistant hardware, when in fact, they are not.
+Be cautious, as many companies will say they use tamper-proof/resistant hardware when in fact, they do not.
 Most companies use a 6 lobe screw with a pin.
 These can usually be found at your local hardware store or tool box.